 What is donning and doffing?

-According to the Fair Labor Standards Act (FLSA), which was established in 1938 to establish workers’ rights, the term “donning and doffing” is used to refer to the practice of putting on (donning) and taking off (doffing) protective gear, clothing, and uniforms.
-There are certain circumstances where employers are legally required to pay their employees for time spent donning and doffing.
+The Fair Labor Standards Act (FLSA) was established in 1938 to protect workers’ rights.
+According to the FLSA, the term “donning and doffing” is used to refer to the practice of putting on (donning) and taking off (doffing) protective gear, clothing, and uniforms.
+There are certain circumstances where employers legally must pay their employees for time spent donning and doffing.

-Additionally, the Portal-to-Portal Act, adopted by Congress in 1947, established requirements for employee compensation that includes “all time during which an employee is necessarily required to be on the employer’s premises, on duty, or at a prescribed workplace.”
+Additionally, the Portal-to-Portal Act of 1947 established requirements for employee compensation.
+These requirements include “all time during which an employee is necessarily required to be on the employer’s premises, on duty, or at a prescribed workplace.”

 Under the Portal-to-Portal Act, a compensable workday consists of principle work activities that are:

 - Duties performed as part of your regular work in the ordinary course of business, and

 - Activities that are an integral part of or are indispensable to your regular duties

 Compensable and Non-Compensable Time